Please enter a destination

 Today, you will be picked up at your hotel at 8 am for a very special tour, escorted by a Khmer Professor of Architecture.
 First transfer to visit the Royal University of Phnom Penh (RUPP) as well as the Institute of Foreign Languages (IFL).
 At RUPP you will see three remarkable campuses.
 The first was built in the 1960’s on the Russian Boulevard.
 The Institute of Technology of Cambodia is designed in a Soviet manner, and the 'modern baroque' Institute of Foreign Languages (a group of three buildings by Vann Molyvann, his last work of the 1970s).
 Finish up at the Royal University of Phnom Penh by Leroy and Mondet.
 Take a quick look at the Phnom Penh Royal Railway Station, and head to lunch at the famous FCC restaurant.
 After lunch continue on with your tour, and visit the National Museumand Cambodia Post Office.
 Lastly you will visit Olympic Stadium.
 The National Sports Complex, known as the Olympic Stadium, built in 1963-64 to accommodate the GANEFO games of 1964 and became the location for the reception of many visiting dignitaries and state occasions.
 Designed by Vann Molyvann, the remarkable and heroic complex has been renovated and brought back into popular use by sporty Cambodians.
 Visit the stadium which seats 84,000, the sports-hall with its amazing concrete 'mushroom' roof, and the Olympic-size swimming/diving pools.

-Visit Toul Sleng, a high school prior to 1975, an interrogation prison known as S-21 during the Khmer rouge era and today it as a museum.
+A high school prior to 1975, turned into an interrogation prison known as S-21 during the Khmer rouge era, today it serves as a museum.
 It tells the sad story of the thousands of innocent Cambodian people who were tortured on its grounds.
-Spend a half day visiting the site with your local guide, and learn about the prison itself, as well as the greater genocide that occured throughout Cambodia.
-In the afternoon you will travel outside of town to the Killing Fields Museum.
+Spend some time visiting the site with your local guide, and learn about the prison itself, as well as the greater genocide that occurred throughout Cambodia.
+Afterwards, you will travel outside of town to the Killing Fields Museum.
 Continue onward to see the Independence Monument and take a stroll along the Mekong River.
 Afterwards, you will be transferred back to your hotel.

 Transfer from Phnom Penh to Kep with a private vehicle and English speaking guide.
 On the way to Kep, you will visit a cave at Kampong Trach.
 There is a long cave that you can go through to the La Ang Viel Sre 100 and La Ang Thmar Dos.
 At these natural wells, there is some evidence that proves that the wells were the main filming place before the 70th decade.
 You will also see Chinese and Vietnamese pagodas, which are maintained by the local community.